Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 ---
 Through this analysis, the project seeks to deliver actionable insights that will help:

-- Ranked list of product categories and regions by total sales:
+#### Ranked list of product categories and regions by total sales:

 A clear report showing which categories and regions perform best in terms of revenue.
-Benefit: Helps the company focus on its strongest products and markets.
+**Benefit:** Helps the company focus on its strongest products and markets.

-- Identification of the most and least valuable customers:
+#### Identification of the most and least valuable customers:

 A breakdown of the top 10 and bottom 10 customers based on sales and profit, and insight into their behavior (what they buy, how often, etc.).
-Benefit: Enables targeted marketing, customer retention strategies, and sales focus.
+**Benefit:** Enables targeted marketing, customer retention strategies, and sales focus.

-- Insight into shipping cost efficiency by shipping method and order priority
+#### Insight into shipping cost efficiency by shipping method and order priority

 Evaluation of whether fast and costly shipping (like Express Air) is being used appropriately for urgent orders, and whether cheaper options (like Delivery Truck) are underutilized.
-Benefit: Helps reduce unnecessary shipping expenses and improve operational efficiency.
+**Benefit:** Helps reduce unnecessary shipping expenses and improve operational efficiency.

-- Clear recommendations for improving profitability, customer targeting, and operational efficiency
+#### Clear recommendations for improving profitability, customer targeting, and operational efficiency

-Which product lines to invest more in.
+- Which product lines to invest more in

-Which customers to build relationships with.
+- Which customers to build relationships with

-How to adjust shipping strategy to save costs:
+- How to adjust shipping strategy to save costs
-Benefit: Provides the company with practical, data-backed actions to grow revenue and reduce waste.
+**Benefit:** Provides the company with practical, data-backed actions to grow revenue and reduce waste.

 ### Data Source
 ---